kalendar/assessments/srl/strategies/understanding/medium-summary.md

-Your surrvey results show that you **occasionally** use different types of strategies to process and remember information in school.
-Because students need to process and recall a lot of information in college, it is important that you keep trying to learn new ways to organize and synthesize information.
+Your surrvey results show that you **occasionally** use different types of strategies to remember information in school.
+Because students need to process and recall a lot of information in college, it is important that you keep trying to learn new ways on how to organize and synthesize course-related materials.

 To enhance your toolbox of learning strateiges, read the strategies below AND then click on **More Info** button to learn even more.